Sina247/medical/README.md

 ## 🚀 Features
 - 👩‍⚕️ **Professional doctor & service cards** : Clean, modern cards displaying key info with images.
-- 🔘 **“View More” button** : Easy access to detailed profiles or service descriptions.
+- 🔘 **View More button** : Easy access to detailed profiles or service descriptions.
-- 📱💻 **Fully responsive layout** : Looks great on all devices, from mobiles to desktops.
+- 📱 **Fully responsive layout** : Looks great on all devices, from mobiles to desktops.
 - 🔄 **Customizable design** : Easily adapt colors, fonts, and layouts to fit your branding.